BestTimesToVisit.com Logo

 nature

-Head to La Jolla Cove in the morning to witness the playful sea lions basking in the sun on the rocks.
-The cove's crystal-clear waters are perfect for snorkeling or kayaking (rentals available nearby).
-Go early to avoid the midday crowds.
+Head to La Jolla Cove in the morning to witness the playful sea lions basking in the sun.
+The cove is stunning, and the sea lions add a unique, charming element.
+Go early to avoid crowds and secure a good viewing spot.

 nature